-These contaminates leach out of certain propane hoses when exposed to high pressure propane.
+These contaminants leach out of certain propane hoses when exposed to high pressure propane.

 The propane hoses (part numbers F271803 and F273704) featured in this review do not require the use of a fuel filter.

-Good rule of thumb is if you are utilizing the Buddy Heater's built-in propane regulator (which means there is high pressure propane in the propane line) then you need a fuel filter.
+A good rule of thumb is if you are utilizing the Buddy Heater's built-in propane regulator (which means there is high-pressure propane in the propane line) then you need a fuel filter.